scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

 ### Step by step instructions

 This is what we'll work towards.
-It is a 4 node set-up, but is easy to extend (with almost the exact same steps to an 8 node set-up)
+It is a 4 node set-up, but is easy to extend (with almost the exact same steps for an 8 node set-up).
 ![End result](img/pcbv2/0_end_result.jpg)

 PCB V2 front